 Day 6 (BD) Back to the main Peninsula Development Road.
 Lunch is at your own expense today.
 On to Moreton on the banks of the Wenlock River and an excellent chance to add Palm Cockatoo to our list.
 We’ll leave our tents stowed because we’re going to ‘accommodate’ tonight using Moreton’s permanent-tent safari camp facilities.

-Day 7 (BLD) No doubt fond memories of your previous visit to Cape York will come flooding back as we travel the Telegraph Track north to our secluded wilderness camp site for two nights.
+Day 7 (BLD) 4WD adventure this morning as we travel the Telegraph Track north to our secluded wilderness camp site for two nights.

 Day 8 (BLD) A whole day to do as much walking, swimming, fishing, birdwatching or relaxing as you like along the banks of this beautiful, remote ‘wild-river’.
 Both guides will be on hand again to intensify the guiding and interpretive interaction.
 An opportunity to try our luck fishing for Sooty Grunter, Barramundi and Saratoga today.